d2s/Documentation/docs/HowtoUseRsyncOSX.md

 ### Logging

 RsyncOSX is logging all tasks.
-The user can choose in userconfiguration, to disable or enable detailed logging.
+The user can choose in user configuration, to disable or enable detailed logging.
 Detailed logging is on as default.
 In log view all tasks with date, number of files and size transferred is logged.
 In the main view date and time for last execution is set.

 ![Main view](screenshots/master/log.png)